 J. Track: Special designation for some schools, not usually used.

-The index.txt file can be opened up in a spreadsheet software - it will display as a series of rows & columns showing what information is linked to each photo.
+The index.txt file may be opened up in a spreadsheet software - it will display as a series of rows & columns showing what information is linked to each photo.

 Ready to import your PSPA package into Memento Yearbook?
 Consult this step-by-step article